pieroproietti/penguins-eggs/sourceforge/files/iso/README.md

 ## Copyright and licenses
 Copyright (c) 2017, 2020 [Piero Proietti](https://penguins-eggs.net/about-me.html), dual licensed under the MIT or GPL Version 2 licenses.

+# Disclaim
+__Please note what this project is in no way connected to the originals distros in any official way, they are just my personal experiments__.